guycole/vocal-seagull-aws/README.md

 # vocal-seagull-aws
-Vocal Pelican collects METAR (weather observations) from the US NOAA and stores the results in AWS RDS MySQL
+Vocal Seagull collects weather observations from the US NOAA (http://weather.noaa.gov) and stores the results in MySQL (implemented w/python).

-Collection, parse and load are performed w/python.
+* wx_collector.py is invoked from cron(8) periodically to collect the current weather observations and save them to a file.
+AWS SQS is used to report the job start/stop.
+AWS S3 will store the collected files (written as a tar.gz).
+* wx_loader.py reads the tar.gz file from AWS S3, parses each observation and loads into MySQL.  wx_loader.py is also invoked from cron(8) and discovers fresh S3 files by reading from AWS SQS.
+* AWS S3 is configured to write to AWS SQS each time a fresh file is placed within the vocal bucket.